March 14, 2023

 To make these tasty cookies, you’ll need:

-- 2½ cups of all-purpose flour, spooned and leveled
+• 2½ cups of all-purpose flour, spooned and leveled

-- ½ teaspoon of baking soda
+• ½ teaspoon of baking soda

-- 1 cup of salted sweet cream butter, softened
+• 1 cup of salted sweet cream butter, softened

-- 1¼ cups of powdered sugar
+• 1¼ cups of powdered sugar

-- 1 tablespoon of maraschino cherry juice
+• 1 tablespoon of maraschino cherry juice

-- 1½ teaspoons of cherry extract
+• 1½ teaspoons of cherry extract

-- ½ teaspoon of almond extract
+• ½ teaspoon of almond extract

-- 3-5 drops of red food coloring gel
+• 3-5 drops of red food coloring gel

-- ⅓ cup plus 1 tablespoon of finely chopped maraschino cherries
+• ⅓ cup plus 1 tablespoon of finely chopped maraschino cherries

-- Pink sanding sugar (for rolling the dough balls in.
+• Pink sanding sugar (for rolling the dough balls in.
 I used a 2.46-ounce container)

-- 42 unwrapped chocolate kisses
+• 42 unwrapped chocolate kisses

 Substitutions And Additions

-SANDING SUGAR: If you cannot find pink sanding sugar, you can substitute white sanding sugar for these cherry cookies with Hershey kisses.
+SANDING SUGAR: If you cannot find pink sanding sugar, you can substitute white sanding sugar for these cherry cookies with Hershey Kisses.

-KISSES: You can substitute birthday cake kisses, hug kisses, or dark chocolate kisses for plain chocolate kisses.
-If you choose the birthday cake kisses, be aware that since it is white cocoa butter based, they will melt more than the chocolate-based kisses.
+If you choose birthday cake kisses, be aware that since they are white cocoa butter-based, they will melt more than chocolate-based kisses.

 How To Make This Cherry Kiss Cookies Recipe

-These delightful pink cookies will come together quickly as you mix up a basic cookie dough following our directions below.
+These pink cookies will come together quickly as you mix up a basic cookie dough following our directions below.

-There is no chilling required and once your dough is ready, the cookie dough balls are rolled in sanding sugar to give them a sweet crunch.
+There is no chilling required, and once your dough is ready, the cookie dough balls are rolled in sanding sugar to give them a sweet crunch.

 Once baked, you will top each cookie with a chocolate kiss before digging in.